 BACKGROUND IMAGE: iSTOCK/GETTY IMAGES

 Java is a widely used programming language expressly designed for use in the distributed environment of the internet.
-It is the most popular programming language for Android smartphone applications and is among the most favored for edge device and internet of things development.
+It is the most popular programming language for Android smartphone applications and is also among the most favored for the development of edge devices and the internet of things.

 It is difficult to provide a single reason as to why the Java programming language has become so ubiquitous.
 However, the language's major characteristics have all played a part in its success, including the following components:

 - The code is robust.
-Unlike programs written in C++ and some other languages, Java objects contain no references to data external to themselves or other known objects.
-This ensures that an instruction cannot contain the address of data storage in another application or in the operating system itself, either of which would cause the program and perhaps the operating system itself to terminate or crash.
+Unlike programs written in C++, Java objects contain no references to data external to themselves or other known objects.
+This ensures that an instruction cannot include the address of data stored in another application or in the operating system itself, either of which would cause the program and perhaps the operating system to terminate or crash.
 The JVM makes a number of checks on each object to ensure integrity.

-- Applet offers flexibility.
+- Applets offer flexibility.
 In addition to being executed on the client rather than the server, a Java applet has other characteristics designed to make it run fast.

 - Developers can learn Java quickly.
 With syntax similar to C++, Java is relatively easy to learn, especially for those with a background in C.

 There are three key platforms upon which programmers develop Java applications:

 - Java SE- Simple, stand-alone applications are developed using Java Standard Edition.
 Formerly known as J2SE, Java SE provides all of the APIs needed to develop traditional desktop applications.